The U.S. Department of Labor wants to let indexed annuity distributors act as financial institutions under its new fiduciary rule.

 When the DOL created the new fiduciary rule, it also narrowed PTE 84-24.
 The revised PTE 84-24 applies only to what the DOL calls fixed-rate annuities, or annuities designed so that the crediting rates do not change at all.

-EBSA officials say they now want to create an exemption that would apply to all “fixed annuity contracts.”
+EBSA officials say they now want to create an exemption that would be available for all “fixed annuity contracts.”
 The term “fixed annuity contracts” would include both fixed-rate annuities and indexed annuities.
 Indexed annuities guarantee payment of a minimum crediting rate, along with the potential to earn extra payments based on the performance of an investment index, such as the Standard & Poor’s 500 Index.

 “Fixed indexed annuities, with their blend of limited financial market exposures and minimum guaranteed values, can play an important and beneficial role in retirement preparation,” officials say.
 “At the same time, however, these annuities, which are anticipated to be the primary type of fixed annuities sold under this exemption, often pose special risks and complexities for investors.”